Jc-alt logo

 res.append(num)

-# time complexity: continue while less than k integers have been grabbed O(k)
+# tc: continue while less than k elements grabbed O(k)

 if len(res) == k: